 Proficiency with databases or donor management software is preferred.

-Familiarity with Hawai‘i geography, history, politics, and history of land a plus.
+Familiarity with Hawaii geography and history of land a plus.

-As a full-time, exempt employee, you will be eligible for The Trust for Public Land’s comprehensive benefits program which includes medical, dental, and vision insurance, three weeks of vacation annually plus holidays, and a 403(b) retirement plan, currently with an up to 5.5% company match.
-The anticipated salary is $75,000-85,000 range but may vary depending on qualifications and experience.
+As a full-time exempt employee, you will be eligible for TPL’s comprehensive benefits program which includes medical, dental, and vision insurance, three weeks of vacation annually.
+10+ holidays, personal and community service days, paid winter break and a 403(b) retirement plan, currently with an up to 7% company match.
+The salary range for this role is $80,000 - $90,000 and offers are commensurate with experience.

-The Trust for Public Land’s active goal is to be an inclusive and equitable place to work and build community.
-As the organization actively works to eliminate racial and other disparities it welcomes candidates with diverse backgrounds and/or multicultural skillsets and experiences.
+Trust for Public Land is committed to cultivating a diverse staff that is representative of the communities in which we live and work.
+Applications from individuals having diverse backgrounds and life experiences are strongly encouraged.
 We are open to the possibility that a great candidate for this job may not precisely meet all of the above criteria; if you believe you are the right person for this job and can persuasively make that case, we encourage you to apply.